stainlessai/jenkins-semci/README.md

     Map toMap()                         // Return a map with the property values (filtered to remove variables like "class", etc).

     int compareTo(Semver o)             // Implements Comparable against other semantic versions

+    String toString()                   // Return a String representation of the object String toString(String withPattern) // Return a String representation of the version using the specified pattern
 ```

 Calling toString() on this class will use a default formatter to render the Semver as a String.
 The default format is: